Contact Lens Care

 Multifocal glasses are commonly prescribed for those above the ages of 40.
 People of this age are more likely to have lost their ability to focus well due to presbyopia.

 Varifocal lenses offer a smooth line of vision for objects near, far and everything in-between.
-They are also referred to as progressive lenses, multifocal lenses or trifocal lenses as they feature three parts to look through.
+They are also referred to as progressive lenses or multifocal lenses.
+They feature three parts to look through.

 An aspheric lens for glasses is flatter and thinner in design.
 Standard lenses have a spherical front surface, which means they have the same curvature across the entire lens (i.e. football/tennis ball).
 With an aspheric lens, the curvature will change gradually from the centre to the edge of the lenses.